juansalinas2/juansalinas2/README.md

 I cleaned and normalized noisy chord data, built harmonic n-gram representations, stored analysis-ready tables in DuckDB, and used trend analysis, genre lift, embeddings, and conditional language modeling to study how harmony changes across time and style.

+**Main Question:** Can harmony be treated as a learnable vocabulary, then used to understand musical style, change over time, and recommend songs by how they move harmonically?
 **Highlights:** data cleaning, feature engineering, DuckDB, EDA, embeddings, interpretable analysis
 **Demo:** [Harmonic Trends on Hugging Face](https://huggingface.co/spaces/juansalinas2/harmonic-trends)